mishragauravgm/docker-flask-mysql/README.md

 3. Access the application:

-    Open a web browser and go to [http://localhost:5000/login](http://localhost:5000/login) to test the login functionality.
+    Open a web browser and go to [http://localhost:5000/login](http://localhost:5005) to test the login functionality.

 ### Application Details

-- The Flask application (`app.py`) provides a simple login endpoint (`/login`) that checks credentials from a MySQL database.
+- The Flask application (`app.py`) provides information from a MySQL database.
 - The MySQL database is initialized with a sample user table (`users`) containing one user for testing.

 ### Project Structure